kylemcdonald/ofxFaceTracker/readme.md

 ### iOS

 Getting the combination of ofxFaceTracker and ofxCv working on iOS can be complicated and confusing.
 Try using this [ofxFaceTracker-iOS repo](https://github.com/kylemcdonald/ofxFaceTracker-iOS) as a starting point.
+Scott Hawley has also made a [FaceOSC iOS port to interface with Wekinator](https://github.com/drscotthawley/FaceOSC-iOS) that may helpful.

 ### Advanced